City Green Actions

 Food Scrap Collection Program

-Monterey City Disposal Service and the City of Monterey would like to introduce you to the commercial Food Scrap Collection Program.
-The purpose of this program is to make it simple and convenient to participate in composting by adding food scrap collection to your existing commercial waste collection service.
-Much like with mixed recyclables, the food scrap collection program will allow you to add an additional container(s) for separating food scraps from other types of waste.
-Details
+Monterey City Disposal Service and the City of Monterey coordinated to create the commercial food scrap collection and residential organic waste recycling programs.
+The purpose of these programs is to make it simple and convenient to for businesses and residents to compost.
+Much like with mixed recyclables, the food scrap collection and organic waste recycling programs allow you to add additional containers for separating food scraps from other types of waste.
+More information is available on the Organic Waste Recycling page.

 Green Business Certification

-On February 1st, 2011 the City of Monterey offices and service centers were recognized as Green Business certified.
+In February 2011, City of Monterey offices and service centers were recognized as Green Business certified.

 The City Council of Monterey continues to encourage businesses to adopt more sustainable behaviors for themselves and their employees and, in the process, save money.
 One ideal way to do that is to become Green Business Program certified.